cshaver/dinosaurjs-2016/making-it-better/NOTES.md

 - This is a thing that you can do well and a thing that you can do right.
 - Git hooks, ant tasks, standardization around the frontend

-> It’s unrealistic to expect [...] to know frameworks that solve problems they’ve never experienced
+> It’s unrealistic for you to expect yourself to learn a framework that solves a problem you’ve never experienced.

 > Tessa Thornton,<br>[How to Learn Web Frameworks](https://medium.com/shopify-ux/how-to-learn-web-frameworks-9d447cb71e68#.hl37vkigy)